LCD Staff![]() Bernard (Buzz) Long – Executive Director

 Buzz was born and raised in northern Michigan…Cadillac to be exact.
 He graduated from Michigan State University with a degree in crop science and a specialization in turfgrass management.
 He was drafted into the Army shortly after graduation and spent his time in the service in Germany.
 After serving his military duty he went back to work as the Assistant Superintendent at the Bloomfield Hills Country Club, but desired to move back to Northern Michigan.
 He took a job in construction until being hired as the manager of the Missaukee Golf Course.
 Shortly after that, an opportunity to work for the Soil Conservation Service arose and he was hired as a Soil Conservationist trainee with the United States Department of Agriculture, Soil Conservation Service, now NRCS, in Mt.
 Pleasant.
 After another training position in Lapeer, he moved to Roscommon where he worked as the District Conservationist for 4 ½ years before being transferred to Leelanau County.
 After 28 years serving the Leelanau Conservation District as the NRCS District Conservationist, and after 34 years of service with NRCS, Buzz retired from USDA and was hired by the Leelanau Conservation District as Executive Director.
 He has been in that position now for 14 years.
-Buzz enjoys golfing, fishing, boating with his wife Karen as well as spending time with his family, 7 grand children and friends…and is looking forward to his second retirement…but has no definite plans to date. ![]() Karen Long – Administrative Assistant
+Buzz enjoys golfing, fishing, boating with his wife Karen as well as spending time with his family, 7 grand children and friends.
+Karen Long – Administrative Assistant

 I was born in Detroit MI and soon moved to Mt.
 Clemens MI where we lived until I was a Senior in High School.
 We spent our summers in Cadillac, at the Farm on Pleasant Lake that my Grandfather purchased as a hobby.
 We moved to Cadillac in my senior year of High School, which was big step for me but ultimately the best year in school.
 I graduated, and after training, was hired by Bell Telephone as a Telephone Operator.
 I married Buzz and after 5 different moves with USDA he was appointed District Conservationist for Leelanau County and we have been here since, with Buzz accepting different positions through the years.
 I stayed home with my daughters until they were in school and then was hired as the Middle School secretary at Suttons Bay School for 13 yrs, Office Manager for a Real Estate Co. and then accepted the position offered by the District Board and have been with them for 8 yrs.
 My family is the most important thing in my life, we have 2 daughters that have given us 7 grandchildren.
 I love being on Lake Leelanau in our boat, golfing on our golf leagues, spending time at the family house on Pleasant Lake with family, gathering with friends, and going to concerts! ![]() Tom Adams – Natural Resource Specialist